  Psychedelic experiences make some ideas more credible and others less so, but current policy illegalizes the best evidence (direct personal experience).
 As a result, these ideas suffer a chilling effect, and the world of ideas is impoverished.

 Obviously, psychedelics provide objects to study, experiences to analyze, and topics to investigate.
 There is nothing really new hereworthwhile but ordinary-state scholarship.
-From The Pharmacology of LSD (Hintzen & Passie 2010) to Are You Experienced?
-How Psychedelic Consciousness Transformed Modern Art (Johnson 2011) scholars are using the standard scholarly approaches.
-Other than some little policy adjustments in disciplinary scope, editors’ open mindedness, and the attitudes of singlestate colleagues, there’s no really little change from current practices here.
+From The Pharmacology of LSD (Hintzen & Passie, 2010) to Are You Experienced?
+How Psychedelic Consciousness Transformed Modern Art (Johnson, 2011) scholars are using the standard scholarly approaches.
+Other than some little policy adjustments in disciplinary scope, editors’ open mindedness, and the attitudes of single-state colleagues, there’s no really little change from current practices here.
 I want to suggest a couple of big ones.

 Multistate Thinking

 When artists, academics, professionals, and business people think about their special topics and try to solve problems, they typically use our ordinary, default mindbody state and its cognitive processes.
 This state and its resident thinking processes have probably evolved for very good reasons, but that doesn’t mean there aren’t other useful cognitive processes in other mindbody states.
 Reporting on practical problem solving, Fadiman summarized both anecdotal reports and an experimental study (2011).
-These included a Nobel Prize, possibly two, thanks to LSD, and workable solutions to 44 professional and business problems thanks to mescaline.
+These included a Nobel Prize, possibly two, thanks to LSD, and workable solutions to 44 professional and business problems, thanks to mescaline.

 This impresses me as the most productive lead in psychedelic research and the one least developed.
 Psychedelic thinking is outside-the-box thinking.
 Might artists, business people, and academics learn to use psychedelic methods to solve problems?
 In universities they could become part of graduate training in conceptual research methods, allowing graduate students to develop fresh perspectives on their fields.
-Among other things, graduate students might be asked to design consilience-friendly projects (see hapter ).
+Among other things, graduate students might be asked to design consilience-friendly projects (see Chapter 14).

 Research institutes, policy centers, businesses organizations, and the nonprofit sector need some sort of place to work psychedelically on their problems.
-Professional organizations, consortia of universities, or even a private business could develop centers to offer this as a professional development service (Roberts 2013, 193–206).
+Professional organizations, consortia of universities, or even a private business could develop centers to offer this as a professional development service (Roberts, 2013, pp. 193–206).
 Religious and artistic groups should adapt this approach to fit their members and interests.

 Rather than forcing individuals to try this practice on their own and increasing risk as current policy does and to maximize set and setting, psychedelic policy needs to allow, even encourage, the development of safe places and productive procedures to benefit from this path of innovative problem solving.
 For best results, such centers should probably be embedded in dedicated centers that will provide professional screening, preparation, guidance, and integration.

-How /__________ Vary Mindbody State to Mindbody State?
+How Does/Do __________ Vary from Mindbody State to Mindbody State?

 For intellectual fun, insert a topic of your own into the blank.

-This is the “Central Multistate Question” (Roberts 2013, 128).
-By extending singlestate studies to multistate, all the questions get reasked in psychology and most of those in the other social sciences and philosophy (Roberts 2013, 2015).
+This is the “Central Multistate Question” (Roberts, 2013, p.
+128).
+By extending single-state studies to multistate, all the questions get reasked in psychology and most of those in the other social sciences and philosophy (Roberts, 2013, 2015).
 Each of today’s research questions, topics, and agendas multiplies as investigators consider them for each mindbody state, and when mindapps are used as research methods, cognitive studies, social relations, and philosophy will be reinvented.
 Research policies need to be reinvented too.

 Discovering Cognitive Processes—Inventing New Ones